 Dark Autumn can look very Winter.
 The hair colour can be a most interesting bronzed black, easily just looks like black-brown.
 It is the dark colour in this dress, from J.Crew.
 This model looks great.
 She combines Winter simplicity in the absence of neck and ear jewelry, with a dramatic effect at the wrist.
 She can balance what would be excessive weight and clutter on someone else.
 Even the shoes are great, substantial, stirring, and essentially the same as the hair color.

 Hair colour ranges from medium brown to chestnut, mahogany, and sometimes blue-black in persons of ethnicity.

-Avoid a cool red highlight or rinse.
+Avoid a cool red or purple highlight or rinse.
 Though a Neutral Season, with both coolness and warmth in the skin, this is predominantly still warm skin.
-Auburn if you feel you must have red.
+Auburn is better.